Business Sites Initiatives

 Casio America has been carrying out energy- saving measures for many years.

-In 2017, it won an ENERGY STAR Award from the U.S. Environmental Protection Agency (EPA).
+In 2018, the company again won an ENERGY STAR Award from the U.S. Environmental Protection Agency (EPA).

 The award recognized Casio America’s efforts to ascertain data on and efficiently manage electricity usage at its data center, and its initiatives to use a building management system to more effectively use cooling and heating.
-This ENERGY STAR Award was the fourth the company has received, following 2012, 2013 and 2016.
-Going forward, it will continue to carry out environmentally friendly initiatives to help achieve a sustainable society.
+This ENERGY STAR Award was the fifth the company has received, following 2012, 2013, 2016 and 2017.
+Going forward, Casio America will continue to carry out environmentally friendly initiatives to help achieve a sustainable society.

 Initiatives at Hachioji R&D Center

 The Hachioji R&D Center has installed automatic blinds and grows a green wall of vegetation at its facility to reduce CO2 emissions.
 The automatic blinds calculate the location of the sun, use sensors to detect the strength of the sunlight, and open and close automatically, thereby reducing the cooling and heating load.
 Since 2012, the Center has also grown a green wall of vegetation as a summertime energy-saving measure in an effort to reduce the cooling load even more.
-Through a process of trial and error to balance watering, fertilization, and sunlight, in the summer of 2017, the green wall (planted with two kinds of morning glories) grew splendidly to a size of 8.5 meters wide by 10 meters tall.
+Through a process of trial and error to balance watering, fertilization, and sunlight, currently, the green wall (planted with two kinds of morning glories) grew splendidly to a size of 8.5 meters wide by 10 meters tall.
 Local residents even stopped by to take photos of it.
-This initiative to grow a green wall of vegetation won the first place award out of 36 entries in the “organization grouping” in the “green wall of vegetation category” in the “energy-saving contest” of the Environmental Lecture Presentation and Energy-Saving Contest, which was an event held in December 2017 to commemorate the 100th anniversary of the incorporation of Hachioji as a city.
+This initiative to grow a green wall of vegetation has entered Hachioji’s Green Wall of Vegetation Contest in the “organization grouping” since 2017 and won awards two years running, including the first place award in 2017.

 Installation of LED Llighting

 Casio is installing LED lighting at its business sites to reduce electricity consumption.
-By March 2018, it had installed LED lighting at the Hatsudai Head Office, Hamura R&D Center, Hachioji R&D Center, Yamagata Casio, Casio Electronics (Shenzhen) Co., Ltd., Casio (Thailand) Co., Ltd., Casio America, Inc., Casio Mexico Marketing, S. de R. L. de C.V., and Casio Electronics (Shaoguan) Co., Ltd., and other sites.
+Thus far, it has installed LED lighting at many Casio sites, including the Hatsudai Head Office, Hamura R&D Center, Hachioji R&D Center, Yamagata Casio, Casio Electronics (Shenzhen) Co., Ltd., Casio (Thailand) Co., Ltd., Casio America, Inc., and Casio Electronics (Shaoguan) Co., Ltd., and other sites.
 The installed LED lighting has brought about substantial CO2 emissions reductions.